The bottom line

 Score 0 for a docked ship with easy walk-off access.
 Score 1 for a tender port with plenty of time.
 Score 2 for a tender port with a tight start time, mobility limitations, or an excursion that starts far from the tender landing.

-Score weather risk higher for boats, aircraft, glacier tours, wildlife outings, snorkeling, kayaking, and beach days where weather can cancel or delay the activity.
+Score 0 for indoor or flexible tours.
+Score 1 for outdoor tours with easy alternatives.
+Score 2 for boat trips, aircraft, glacier, wildlife, snorkeling, kayaking, or beach days where weather can cancel or delay the activity.

 Score 0 if the listing is clearly built for cruise passengers, mentions cruise-pier pickup, and has reviews from cruisers.
 Score 1 if the operator appears experienced but pickup details need confirmation.
 Score 2 if the listing looks like a generic land tour with no cruise timing awareness.

-Viator’s Worry-Free Shore Excursion policy applies to products with the specific tag, so look for that before treating a product as cruise-protected.
-1
+Viator’s Worry-Free Shore Excursion policy applies only to products with the specific tag, so look for that before treating a product as cruise-protected.

 CruiseProdigy take